Help us improve your website experience! Take our community survey.

 Tweed Heads South and Banora Point

-The area frequently experiences severe weather events leading to flooding.
-Major floods occurred in 1954, 1974, and 2017, with the potential for larger events.
-Flooding in Banora Point and Tweed Heads South can be caused by local runoff or backwater flows from Terranora Broadwater or the Tweed River.
+Flooding in Banora Point and Tweed Heads South can be caused by local runoff or backwater flows from Terranora, Broadwater or the Tweed River.
 High tides, storm surges, and steep urban development contribute to flash flooding.
-In June 2005, 386mm of rain fell in 24 hours, leading to widespread flash flooding, home inundations, road closures, landslides, and power outages.
-Coolangatta Airport was also forced to close.

 Tweed Heads West, Cobaki, and Seagulls Estate

-These suburbs are prone to flooding from Bilambil, Terranora, and Cobaki Creeks, with significant events recorded in 1954, 1974, and 2017.
-Flooding can isolate areas and lead to road closures, requiring evacuation of residents, businesses, and care facilities.
-Seagulls Estate is particularly vulnerable, with up to 1.5 metres of floodwater in major events.
+Bilambil, Terranora, and Cobaki Creeks are prone to flooding.
+It can isolate areas and lead to road closures, requiring evacuation of homes, businesses, and care facilities.
+Seagulls Estate is particularly vulnerable, with up to 1.5m of floodwater in major events.
 Evacuation may be necessary within 3-4 hours during flash floods.

 Local Flood Insights